AlexanderKaraberov/SwiftLand/README.md

 # SwiftLand µframework v0.0.9

-This small library contains useful higher order functions to simplify general Swift development in "functional" style.
-It will contain only general-purpose functions without abstract pattens and category theory concepts.
+This small library contains useful higher-order functions (functionals) to simplify general Swift development.
+This can be considered as "functional" sugar.
+Library will contain only general-purpose functions without abstract functional pattens and category theory concepts.
 The main idea of SwiftLand is to support idea of [functional in the small, OOP in the large](http://www.johndcook.com/blog/2009/03/23/functional-in-the-small-oo-in-the-large/), and not to pretend that Swift is a purely functional language, because it is [not](https://en.wikipedia.org/wiki/Referential_transparency), so there are no `Monads`, `Monad Transformers`, `Arrows`, `Comonads` and so on in it, but only small standalone functions.
-Also you should read [this paper](https://queue.acm.org/detail.cfm?id=2611829).
 This library will selectively include some code from beautiful https://github.com/typelift frameworks, but only practical functions.
-Also `SwiftLand` tries to reimplement functions similar to ones found in Haskell Data/Prelude libraries in idiomatic Swift way.
+This is not a functional programming library, because FP is not really about higher-order functions like `map` or `reduce`, this library is more like a DSL for data processing which encourages you to apply functional paradigm in everyday programming tasks. `SwiftLand` also tries to reimplement functions similar to ones found in Haskell Data/Prelude libraries.
 In addition there will be some general helpers for everyday tasks.
 Each function has detailed comments, which you can use as docs.
-Swift standard library already contains a lot of higher order functions for high level functional data processing.
-The intent of this libary is just to add more.
+Swift standard library already contains a lot of higher order functions and the intent of this libary is just to add more.
 <p> Currently it has:
-* `Foldr` or right fold (catamorphism), because Swift currently has only fold left (`reduce`).
+* Catamorphisms: `foldr` (right fold), `foldl` (left fold), Swift currently has only [reduce](https://developer.apple.com/library/ios/documentation/Swift/Reference/Swift_SequenceType_Protocol/index.html#//apple_ref/swift/intfm/SequenceType/s:FeRq_Ss12SequenceType_SsS_6reduceu__Rq_S__Fq_FzTqd__7combineFzTqd__qqq_S_9GeneratorSs13GeneratorType7Element_qd___qd__), which is a restricted version of fold, because `reduce` always returns the same type as is found in the list/array and fold hasn't this limitation.
-* Special folds: `any`, `all`, `or`, `and`.
+* Special folds: `any`, `all`, `or`, `and`, `sum`, `product`.
-* `mapWithIndex`
+* `mapWithIndex`, `until`
+* Helpers for 2-tupples (pairs): `swap`, comparison
+* `curry`, and its inverse `uncurry`
-* General purpose list functions: `intercalate`, `null`, `tail`/`head`/`drop`, `takeWhile`, `dropWhile`, cons lists, `concat`, `intersperse`, `span`, `concatMap`, `groupBy`, `splitAt`, `find`, `remove`, `uniq`, `scanl`.
+* General purpose list processing functions: `intercalate`, `null`, `tail`/`head`/`drop`, `takeWhile`, `dropWhile`, `concat`, `intersperse`, `span`, `concatMap`, `groupBy`, `splitAt`, `find`, `remove`, `uniq`, `scanl`.
+* Cons lists with list pattern matching
 * Zipping/unzipping lists: `zip3`, `zipWith`, `unzip`.
 (Swift standard library already has a usual [zip](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Reference/Swift_StandardLibrary_Functions/index.html#//apple_ref/swift/func/s:FSs3zipu0_Rq_Ss12SequenceTypeq0_S__FTq_q0__GVSs12Zip2Sequenceq_q0__) function)
-* Combinators (`flip`,`const`, `fix` or [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator))
+* Combinators:  C-combinator (`flip`), K-combinator (`const`), Y-combinator: (`fix`), I-combinator (`id`), Psi-combinator (`on`), S-combinator (`substitute`)
 * Utils for dates, images, colors.
 * String extensions and higher order functions